elliotperviz/cmms/qm/L08/README.md

   [Hint: Find the dataset ID at which we obtain the minimum energy and multiply by the separation we add at each step.]

-- How can we improve our estimate?<br>
+- How can we improve our estimate?

   Note that the experimental bond length is ~ 1.401 Bohr.